pourmalek/CovidVisualizedCountry/RESULTS Northwest Territories/README.md

 ### Selected graphs - Northwest Territories

-Northwest Territories only predicted in DELP model.
+Northwest Territories predicted by none of the models.
+Reports to WHO available.

 Graphs for Northwest Territories were added here starting from uptake 20211105 onwards.